jonaspleyer/cellular_raza-homepage/content/internals/code-structure/roadmap.md

 ## The way to version 0.1
 ### Simulation Flow
-- [ ] Make it multi-scale: varying time-steps for portions of simulation
-    - [ ] Find user Interface for time input
-      Time-Scales per concept or per concept-group

 ### CellAgent (concepts + backend)
 - [x] mechanics via force interactions